LetUsFindOut.com

 Water soluble vitamins

 Vitamin C and vitamin B6, B12, niacin, thiamin, riboflavin, folic acid and pantothenic acid are water soluble.
-These vitamins cannot be stored into the body so they are to be consumed everyday.
-Over consumption of these vitamins does not affects to body as they are excreted through urine while the over consumption of vitamin C can lead to lack of absorption of some minerals.
+These vitamins cannot be stored into the body so it is necessary that we should have them every day.
+Over consumption of these vitamins does not affect on body as they are excreted through urine while the over consumption of vitamin C can lead to lack of absorption of some minerals from the food we eat.

 Fat soluble vitamin